From parent to worker – how to manage the change

 Get tips on how to tackle returning to work after parental leave.

-Returning to work after parenting can feel like starting all over again, or moving to an unfamiliar country.
+Returning to paid work after parenting can feel like starting all over again, or moving to an unfamiliar country.
 You might feel uncertain and stressed about it, but a little preparation can make all the difference.

 Figure out what you want to do

 The first thing you need to do is decide what you’d like to do.
 For example:

 - Do you have a previous career you want to return to?

 - Are you starting paid work for the first time?